ISPSM 2025

 We make it our mission to organise an online event where state-of-the-art on the philosophy of the sciences of the mind will be presented and discussed open to everyone, regardless of their academic position and/or geographic location.

-We strongly encourage scholars that are members of a minority group or are based in the global south to participate and engage.
+We strongly encourage scholars that are members of a under represented group or are based in the global south to participate and engage.

 Best meme prize